Are you a community member looking for food, housing, transportation, or other help? Are you a community member affected by the COVID-19 crisis?

 CONNECT is a network of navigators at clinics, community organizations, and city and county programs.
 Navigators are community health workers, volunteers, or social workers who link people to services and resources in our community.
 Agencies in the network are connected through a shared technology platform enabling navigators to send and receive secure electronic referrals, address residents’ social needs, and improve individual and community health.

-Non-medical social needs, such as secure housing, utilities, reliable transportation, nutritious food, and safe physical and social environments, are key to health and wellbeing.
-The AHC project builds up the health and human services system to address these needs.
-The AHC does this by supporting the relationships between health and social service providers, as well as those between individual clients and the “navigators” who help them through the system.
-These relationships are at the heart of the Santa Fe County Accountable Health Community.
+Non-medical needs such as secure housing, utilities, reliable transportation, nutritious food, and safe physical and social environments are key to health and well-being.
+CONNECT works with partners by breaking down communication and funding silos and fostering relationships between health and social service providers as well as those between residents seeking assistance and the navigators who guide them through the system.
+These relationships are the essence of CONNECT.

-By 2020, all Santa Fe County residents regardless of income have access to high quality health care and are linked to the resources they need for health and well-being.
+All Santa Fe City and County residents regardless of income have access to high quality health care and are linked to the resources they need for health and well-being.

 • Residents and providers collectively identify problems and co-create solutions.